strapdata/elassandra-operator/docs/source/multi-dc.rst

 CoreDNS installation
 ....................

-GKE is provided with KubeDns by default, which does not allows to configure host aliases required to run Cassandra Reaper with an AddressTranslator.
+GKE is provided with KubeDNS by default, which does not allows to configure host aliases required to run Cassandra Reaper with an AddressTranslator.
-So we need to install CoreDNS configured to import custom configuration (see `CoreDNS import plugin <https://coredns.io/plugins/import/>_), and configure kube-DNS stub domains to forward to CoreDNS.
+So we need to install CoreDNS configured to import custom configuration (see `CoreDNS import plugin <https://coredns.io/plugins/import/>`_), and configure KubeDNS stub domains to forward to CoreDNS.

 .. code::